MoveInc/coding_exercise_python/README.md

-# Anagram Finder Python CLI exercise
+# Anagram Finder Python exercise

-This notional exercise implements a basic CLI which returns all anagrams of a given word based on an internal word dictionary.
+This notional exercise implements a basic API which returns all anagrams of a given word based on an internal word dictionary.
 At least, that's what it's supposed to do.
 Continue reading for more details.

 ## Development